jocelyn-stericker/hacklily/README.md

 # Hacklily

 Hacklily is an online sheet-music editor and publishing tool.
-[Start writing music now!](https://hacklily.github.io)
+[Start writing music now!](https://hacklily.org)

-It consists of a frontend [Lilypond](http://lilypond.org/) editor using [monaco](https://github.com/microsoft/monaco-editor) and a backend Lilypond renderer.
-It can publish songs directly to Github.
+It consists of a frontend [Lilypond](http://lilypond.org/) editor using [monaco](https://github.com/microsoft/monaco-editor) (the editor that powers vscode) and a backend Lilypond renderer.
+It can publish songs directly to GitHub.

 ## License

+Out of respect for the Lilypond project that Hacklily relies on, and to ensure all forks of Hacklily remain free software, the client is licensed under the terms of the GNU GPL version 3 or later (with additional permissions as described below), and the server is licensed under the terms of the GNU AGPL version 3 or later.

+### Client

+Everything except for the server (located in `server/`) is licensed as follows:

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by